ifElseCode/OrmzyLoanBot/README.md

 ## Features

-- 💬 **Slash commands to setup the bot and to apply for the loan
+- 💬 **Slash commands to set the bot and apply for the loan
 - 🔒 **Modal to enter the data

+## Setup

+Use the /setup commands and paste in the ID from an existing Category you wish to have the channels appear under You can get the Category ID by right-clicking on the category and "Copy Channel ID"

+Once the setup is complete you can then use the /loanapply commands to input the data